solracss/PhoneBook/README.md

 Application allows user to:

 - Add new contact
-- Display name of the contact when given it's numner
+- Display name of the contact when given it's number
 - Display all contacts
-- Search a number for provided contact name
+- Search contacts for a given name